 Be passionate about a Food Calorie Calculator.

-Keep the Record of the Macros and Exercises in the Food Calorie Calculator
+Keep a Record of the Macros and Exercises in the Food Calorie Calculator

 How do you use the food calorie calculator?

 To use the food calorie calculator, you must input your age, gender, pounds, and height in inches.
 You will also need to identify and choose your activity level: